Encrypting Apache Kafka on Heroku with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

-If you need to regain access to data that is encrypted with your encryption key, you may enable that key to restore.
+If you need to regain access to data that is encrypted with your encryption key, you can enable that key to restore.
 You can enable your encryption key via the AWS web console or the AWS CLI.

 $ aws kms enable-key --key-id CMK_ARN